The drawings module turns a Scene's 3D content into a

 Point clouds, line-only models, and surface meshes without

-edgeIndicesproduce empty drawings. canBuildDrawing reports whether the source has anything the projector can usefully emit, so callers can skip the call instead of letting it fail with a "no projectable edges or fills" error.11) Tearing down
+edgeIndicesproduce empty drawings. canBuildDrawing reports whether the source has geometry the projector can emit, so callers can skip the call instead of letting it fail with a "no projectable edges or fills" error.11) Tearing down

 The caller owns the target SceneModel, so teardown is just